yman45/WWmode/README.md

 You can search for VLAN chains straight with *-l/--find-vlan TAG* option.
-To show device chain from some device to top *-c/--chain DEVICE* option, where DEVICE are FQDN or IPv4. *(that function is not customizable as of now)* To find switches with firmware older than given use *-o/--older-software MODEL VERSION*.
+To show device chain from some device to top *-c/--chain DEVICE* option, where DEVICE are FQDN or IPv4.
+To find switches with firmware older than given use *-o/--older-software MODEL VERSION*.
 To find switches with firmware version older than newest one in DB use